 At Dream Local Digital, we pay attention to industry trends and constantly adapt to changes that affect the results we achieve for our clients.

-As the marketing world discusses the implications of the new algorithm announced by Facebook earlier this year, we have been working to insure we make inline changes to keep our client brands visible and continue to help small businesses reach their online marketing goals.
+As the marketing world discusses the implications of the new algorithm announced by Facebook in early 2018, we have been working to ensure we make inline changes to keep our client brands visible.
+In return, we continue to help small businesses reach their online marketing goals.

-Our tactics differ depending on client goals, but one thing is the same, we have been able to reach a lot of people and target the ones most likely to benefit our clients’ businesses through Facebook.
+Our tactics differ depending on client goals, but one thing is the same — we have been able to reach a lot of people and target the ones most likely to benefit our clients’ businesses through Facebook.
+Our clients see results that improve their businesses and are able to step away from trying to keep up with the latest Facebook trends that would take up too much of their time trying to learn, test, and figure out.

 Through Facebook, we: